 Instant approval life insurance.

 If you want to apply online, answer a few questions, and have life insurance as quickly as possible, instant approval life insurance may be for you.
-Insurers use the power of online data gathering to streamline the process of qualifying you for coverage.
+The best life insurance providers use the power of online data gathering to streamline the process of qualifying you for coverage.
 You answer basic questions, and the insurer gathers information from your prescription drug history, your previous life insurance applications, and your driving record.
 Because they can collect and verify your information, the cost of premiums for instant approval life insurance are competitive with those that require a medical exam.

 Group life insurance.